electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/technology/lockingsystems/_index.md

 To lock the vehicle from the outside, you must touch one of the sensor buttons on all door handles.

-When the electric rear door option is available (option 4E6), the luggage compartment lid can be conveniently unlocked using the luggage compartment button on the convenience key.
+When the Audi Q4 e-tron is equipped with the [powered tailgate option](../../exterior/doors/#powered-tailgate), the luggage compartment lid can be conveniently unlocked using the luggage compartment button on the convenience key.

 If you do not have a free hand, you can use a foot gesture (kick movement) at the rear.